 Early on, Blithe developed her skills while giving back as a beta tester for Codecademy.
 She has coached at several Rails Girls and RailsBridge workshops.
 When she's not on her bike or playing with her dog Nola, she spends most of her free time hacking on personal projects and working to become a better web developer.

-She collaborates with team members, consultants, designers, and clients and uses agile development methodologies to ensure delivery of quality code that solves problems.
+Blithe collaborates with team members, consultants, designers, and customers using agile development methodologies to ensure delivery of quality code that solves problems.
 She contributes to the open-source community through code, documentation, teaching, and speaking.

 As a software engineer at The Groundwork, Blithe helped launch the backend APIs powering Hillary Clinton's 2016 presidential campaign website at hillaryclinton.com.